 For more information on how it’s calculated, see our reference price explainer.

-If you’re an AGL electricity customer on a standing offer covered by the DMO, we’ll automatically adjust your rates to ensure they comply with the default price cap from 1 July.
-We’ll let you know we’re doing this before 1 July.
-You’re also welcome to contact us to find a market contract plan that suits you, which could provide better value for money.
+If you’re an AGL customer on a standing offer covered by the DMO, we automatically adjusted your rates on July 1 2019 to ensure they comply with the default price cap.
+You'll stay on a standard retail contract unless you decide to switch to a market contract plan that suits you, which could provide better value for money.

 Get in touch with one of our team members on 131 245 and they can answer any questions you may have.